hostankit/code-snippets/README.md

 # code-snippets
-This repository contains the code snippets of C++ , that helps to save time while coding
+This repository contains the code snippets, that helps to save time while coding